pydevtop/binance_p2p_bot/README.md

 #### Additional Information

 ```
 21/06/2025 - Updates version 1.0.3 - Added: New feature:  Added sending a message to Binance P2P chat.
 After opening an order (deal), the bot will automatically send a message you prepared in advance to the seller in the Binance P2P chat.
  Activating the function: Set notify_seller = 1 to activate.
 If notify_seller = 0, the function is disabled.
 ```

-System requirements: Windows 10/11, Python 3.x.x
+## ✅ System Requirements

+### 🖥️ Operating System
+- Windows 10/11
+- macOS
+- Linux (Ubuntu, Debian, etc.)

+### 🐍 Python Version
+- Python 3.10 or higher

+### 📄 Description
+- The bot is written in **pure Python** and is **fully cross-platform**.
+- Compatible with all major desktop operating systems.
+- Only the **startup method** may vary slightly depending on the platform:
+  - `.bat` file for **Windows**
+  - `.sh` shell script for **Linux/macOS**

 ## Buy a subscription to Binance P2P Bot
 https://py-dev.top/application-software/binance-p2p-bot